Woman working on a laptop at a desk in a modern office with paperwork and office supplies around her.

 What is a Budget Analyst?

 Budget analysts help companies, non-profit organizations, government agencies and other entities in organizing their financial resources.
 They generate, analyze and put budgets into action, while making estimates of future financial need for these concerns.
 For private businesses, this may mean examining the budget to find new ways to improve efficiency and increase profits.
-For non-profit and government organizations, this may mean analyzing the most efficient way of allocating funds and resources across various programs and departments.
+For non-profits and government organizations, this may mean analyzing the most efficient way of allocating funds and resources across various programs and departments.
 Budget analysts also prepare reports on an annual basis and whenever needed to evaluate budget proposals.
 They may also be involved in policy analysis, and drafting budget related legislation.
 The top executives in private companies who make the final decisions on the budget rely on budget analysts to develop the information they need for those decisions.

 A budget analyst’s job requires that spending is checked throughout the year to be sure it follows the proposed budget and to decide if changes are necessary for various programs or projects.
 Here are some of the responsibilities of a budget analyst: